Paul Gilbert: Other projects

 On June 30, 2010, Gilbert's new album Fuzz Universe was released in Japan, with a release in America and Europe soon after.
 It was Gilbert's third instrumental solo album.
 A cover version of Johnny Cash's "Leave That Junk Alone" was featured as a Japanese bonus track.
 On June 25, 2014, Gilbert released his studio album Stone Pushing Uphill Man.
 Initially only available in Japan, the album was eventually released in the United States on August 12, 2014.
 Gilbert is currently the Rock Guitar instructor for ArtistWorks, an online music school.

 Influences and style

 When interviewed about his musical and stylistic influences, Paul Gilbert mentions many different artists, including: Randy Rhoads, Kim Mitchell, Eddie Van Halen, Yngwie Malmsteen, Tony Iommi, Alex Lifeson, Jimmy Page, Johnny Ramone, Robin Trower, Ritchie Blackmore, Pat Travers, Gary Moore, Michael Schenker, Judas Priest, Akira Takasaki, Steve Clark, Jimi Hendrix, Kiss, and The Ramones.
 On many occasions, Gilbert has stated that his uncle Jimi Kidd was vital in heavily fueling Gilbert's childhood interest in playing guitar.
-Gilbert grew up a great fan of Todd Rundgren, Cheap Trick and The Beatles, artists who frequently influence his songwriting style.
+Gilbert grew up a great fan of Rush, Todd Rundgren, Cheap Trick and The Beatles, artists who frequently influence his songwriting style.
 He stated on the Space Ship Live DVD that George Harrison is one of his favorite guitar players.
 Guitar World magazine declared him one of 50 of the world's fastest guitarists of all time, along with Buckethead, Eddie Van Halen, and Yngwie Malmsteen.

 Paul Gilbert composes music in a wide variety of styles, including pop, rock, metal, blues, and funk.
 He is best known for his shredding, stylistic versatility and efficient staccato picking technique.
 He combines fast picking and legato techniques in the same phrase, usually instinctively.
 When teaching/demonstrating a particular phrase, he has to think about what he is actually doing with his right hand in order to explain it.
 Despite being famous for his heavy metal work and his rapid right hand ability, Gilbert has since dissociated himself from that style of playing, instead gravitating towards blues and melodic ideas.